-Arriving late also causes difficulties for both the class teacher, who must then go over work again, and for the secretary who must re-mark registers and alter dinner numbers.
+Arriving late also causes difficulties for the child, who will have missed important learning; for the class teacher, who must then go over work again, and for the secretary who must re-mark registers and alter dinner numbers.
 We therefore appreciate your co-operation in helping to get your child to school in time to start at 8.50 a.m. and 12.50 p.m.